ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/06-Content_Analysis.md

 ---

-# Footer Analysis
+# 📩 Footer Analysis

-The email footer contains an unsubscribe-style message intended to appear legitimate.
+The footer contains an unsubscribe-style message intended to increase the perceived legitimacy of the email.

 Displayed text:

 > click here to remove yourself from our emails list

-Although it resembles a legitimate unsubscribe option, the hyperlink points to an external domain unrelated to PayPal.
+Although the wording resembles a legitimate unsubscribe mechanism, the associated hyperlink redirects users to an external domain unrelated to PayPal.

 ### Screenshot